dbi-beam/dbi/README.md

     "UPDATE users SET name = $2 WHERE id = $1", [12, "Mike"]),
 ```

 That should works well in pgsql, but **NOT for mysql and NOT for sqlite**.
-For avoid this situations, the best to do is always keep the order of the params.
+For avoid this situations, the best to do is **always keep the order of the params**.

 ### Delayed or Queued queries